CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/portfolio.md

 Assemble your final maps into a single document with a designed cover page.
 You may choose to title your atlas if you would like.

 Please include a thoughtful but (very) concise (1-3 sentence) description of each map.
 You may include this as an annotation on the same page; as text on a table of contents or index page; or as text on a facing page alongside each map.
-Please indicate which maps you have updated in some way in your final document.
+In your final document, please indicate which maps you have updated.

-Upload your portfolio/mini-atlas to Courseworks as a PDF by **3/5**.
+Upload your portfolio/mini-atlas to Courseworks as a PDF by **10/22**.